Healthy gluten free blueberry muffins are made with almond flour and Greek yogurt. They are delicious, fluffy and make

 - You simply mix everything in a bowl, except for the blueberries.

 - Spoon the batter into greased muffin liners.

 - Bake until browned, 15 – 20 minutes at 350°F.

 Almond flour is not as absorbent as wheat flour.
 So I use fewer blueberries in these muffins than I would use in wheat muffins, to prevent the muffins from becoming soggy.

 I make these healthy gluten free blueberry muffins with almond flour (a better choice than wheat flour) and plain Greek yogurt.
 In terms of the sweetener, you can use any granulated sweetener you like.
 I use xylitol to keep these low carb, but you can use sugar if you prefer.
 Coconut sugar would likely work too.

 If you’d rather use honey, you’ll need to experiment and see how it goes.
-My guess is that you would need to add a bit of almond flour (maybe 1/4 cup?), and bake at 325 degrees instead of 350.
+My guess is that you would need to add a bit of almond flour and bake at 325 degrees instead of 350.

 If you prefer to use stevia as your sweetener, here’s a recipe I developed for low carb blueberry muffins, made with almond flour and sweetened with stevia.